andrebeu/active-learning/curr-stim-0528/README.md

 ![exp-delay-result](figures/delay-curriculum.png)

 ## Discussion
+- In retrospect, variance experiment poorly motivated since stimuli are not noisy
-Internal representations as signal to advance curriculum
+- Internal representations as signal to advance curriculum

 ### Note to self
 Since this repo was copied from curr-delay, the goal is to maintain backward compatibility